 The way a lot of folks do.
 I wrote a lot, submitted a lot, went to workshops and conferences, entered contests, found some awesome critique partners and kept at it.
 Most of important of all of that is the writing a lot.
 It takes a while for most writers to find their niche and learn to write a novel (novels are long…and hard to write!).
 I met my agent, Miriam Kriss, at a Romance Writers of Australia conference.
 She actually requested my work through a cold read session she did there.
 I also submitted to other agents for both that book (and had done so earlier for my romances) but ultimately went with Miriam.
 She then took on the fun part of selling my books (for which I am very, very grateful).

-I find my process changes a bit with each book but basically I write most days and try and meet a weekly page goal.
+I find my process changes a bit with each book but basically I write most days and try and meet a weekly page or word goal.
 I’ll write in order as long as I know what’s happening next.
 When I get stuck, I skip ahead to the next bit of the book I can “see” and write that then figure out how to go back and stitch things together.

 I write a fairly short first draft, full of dialogue and talking heads, then have to go back and layer in more details.
 It’s like the first time round, I can mostly hear the characters talking but the pictures that go with them are fuzzy.
 In revisions, I get a clearer picture, so can put in more details and fix what I got wrong the first time round.